Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 Traps!

-The cruelty doesn't end with cursed items because the dungeon is host to a myriad of different traps and, just about everything will trigger something nasty.
+The cruelty doesn't end with cursed items because the dungeon is host to a myriad of traps, and just about everything will trigger something nasty.
 Heck, you may do nothing more than simply walk into a new room - and BAM!!
 Lots of arrows begin hurtling towards you.
-Most of the traps are triggered whenever you collect an item which is weird because you soon become cagey whenever you see something that might be worth picking up.
+Most of the traps are triggered whenever you collect an item, so you soon become cagey whenever you see something that might be worth picking up.

-Many triggered traps are a lot worse and some can fill the room with a bunch of materialised monsters!
-Not only that but some are super strong and cannot be killed - so run!
+Many triggered traps are a lot worse, and some can fill the room with a bunch of materialised monsters!
+Not only that, but some are super strong and cannot be killed - so run!
+Don't feel like you need to fight everyone; a wise adventurer enjoys running away!
 Lastly, there are a few which truly are game-enders: the boulders that appear from nowhere, rumbling down a corridor to block you in with crushing force!
-Did you save the game?
+Did you save?

 It's insane how many traps there are!!
 Never have I played any game that comes close to this...

-This is one of only two puzzles/traps that take serious thought (relates to the 'devil' screenshot - above)
+This is one of only two puzzles that need serious thought (relates to the 'devil' screenshot - above)

 Walls

-As I said in the previous article, walls sure play a big part in this adventure.
-I know that's a weird thing to say as most are just, erm, walls but it depends on their colour.
-The blue ones can be destroyed thus aiding your journey with a new pathway.
-Sometimes these can help to provide a tactical vantage when shooting the baddies who are unable to reach you.
-Green walls will repel all your shots which is actually a great mechanic that works very well in battle.
+As I said in the previous article, walls sure play a big part in this adventure, which is an odd thing to say, right?.
+Well, the blue ones can be destroyed, thereby aiding your journey by creating a new pathway.
+Sometimes these can help provide a tactical vantage point when shooting baddies who are unable to reach you.
+Green walls will repel all your shots, which is actually a great mechanic that works very well in battle.

-Also, there are invisible walls that are a pain to navigate - there is still one screen which I've not managed to figure out.
-Heck, other rooms are made entirely from a maze of hidden walls and take, what feels like a lifetime, to suss out!
-Finally, there are secret walls that are revealed when you walk into it at the right point.
-However, some need to be shot first - it was only because of my map that I could see the potential routes to many hidden rooms that I might have missed.
+There are also invisible walls that are a pain - there is still one screen which I've not managed to figure out.
+Some rooms are made entirely of a maze of hidden walls and take what feels like a lifetime to suss out!
+There are secret walls that are revealed when you walk into them at the right point: some need to be shot at!
+Also, only by making a map could I see potential routes to hidden rooms I would have missed.

-So, it can be a bit inconsistent.
-Which I personally feel means that it was always designed for the gamer to create a basic map with notes.
-Annoyingly, there is still one room that I never managed to discover how to enter!
-Which is infuriating for an adventure like me who leaves no stone unturned.
-Gotta admit defeat now and then, I guess?
+I personally feel that this game was always intended for the player to create a basic map with notes.
+Annoyingly, there is still one room I haven't managed to find a way into!
+Which is infuriating for an adventurer like me who leaves no stone unturned.
+Gotta admit defeat now, and then, I guess?

-Towards the end, some rooms had little fair play element - all items here are cursed!
+Towards the end, some rooms had little fair play - all items here are cursed!
 Why???

 Armed to the teeth

-Oddly, weaponry felt like an after-through as there are only four: dagger, morning star, axe and sword (all can be augmented magically to a max of +4 for extra damage).
-Battles are fought only by a range method, regardless of what you are carrying, and there is no actual melee or magic.
-Also, each weapon is expressed as an arrow and can only be fired in a series of three shots.
-Of course, you can fire again once they have expired or hit their intended foe.
+Weaponry felt like an afterthought as there are only four: dagger, morning star, axe and sword (all can be augmented magically to a max of +4 for extra damage).
+Battles are fought by range, regardless of what you are carrying, and there is no melee or magic.
+Also, each weapon is expressed as an arrow and can only be fired in a series of three shots (you can fire again once they have expired or hit their intended foe).

-About magic: there is one spell but it's not offensive and more of a fear spell.
-When used, all monsters will scarper, thus making it easier to kill them or for us to run away.
-This effect doesn't last too long but it certainly helps when there are loads of monsters.
-Use these wisely!
+About magic: there is one spell, but it's not offensive and more of a fear spell.
+When used, all monsters will scarper, thus making it easier to kill them (or make it easy to run away).
+This effect doesn't last long, but it helps when there are loads of monsters.
+Use wisely!

-Don't worry about encumberment or inventory because there is no ability to look over your stock or play with your equipment.
-Whatever you collect is added to your xp with the potential to level up, thus increasing hit points (excluding cursed items).
-Weaponry will add to your xp but will only be used if it's better than what you already carry.
+Don't worry about encumbrance or inventory, as there is no way to use your stockpile.
+Simply, whatever you collect is added to your XP with the potential to level up, thus increasing hit points (excluding cursed items).
+Weaponry will add to your XP, but will only be used if it's better than what you already carry.

 Right then, I think it's time for some tricky trappy screenshots...

-Spiders spring out from the trap and are really tough in this dungeon.
+Spiders spring out from the trap and are tough to kill.
 Hey, two swords?
-Beware!
+(Beware!)

 Monsters

-Being an action game, you won't tread for more than a few steps without having to kill something beastly ranging from ghouls, ghosts, bats, snakes, barbarians, spectres and more all the way up to the Liches.
-Those guys are very tough and can even spawn other monsters into the arena so step lively.
-Each enemy has a number of hit points before dying, not that there's any information about that to possibly complicate the already near-non-existent RPG aspect.
+Being an action game, you won't tread for more than a few steps without having to kill something beastly: ghouls, ghosts, bats, snakes, barbarians, spectres and more, all the way up to the Liches.
+Those guys are tough and can even spawn other monsters into the arena.
+Each enemy has a number of hit points before dying, though there's no information about that to possibly complicate the near-non-existent RPG aspect.

-It's all a case of keep firing and, if they're strong and still chasing - run away.
-Now, fire some more shots and start hoping for the best!
-Of course, touching any will drain them of their hit points, but, at the expense of yours too.
+It's all a case of keep firing, but if they're strong and still chasing - run!
+Then fire some more shots and start hoping for the best.
+Touching drains them of their hit points, but at the expense of yours, too.

-However, all enemies are a bit daft and follow a basic pathway to get you, which often means struggling to navigate around objects.
-Sometimes that's a good thing as you can tempt them out from another part of the room, one by one.
-Thus making the overall battle easier albeit rather disappointing in other respects.
-Learn to manage the hoard.
+All enemies are a bit daft and follow a basic path to get you, which means they struggle to navigate around objects.
+Sometimes that's a good thing, as you can tempt them out from a part of the room, one by one.
+Thus making the battle easier, albeit rather disappointing in other respects.
+Manage the hoard.

 The next screenshots are from the final rooms that only dedicated players will see (ha!)...